royanikseresht/2D-Game-Project/README.md

 # The Game Project

-The Game Project is a 2D side-scrolling game where the player controls a character and navigates through a landscape filled with obstacles, collectables, and a flagpole to reach the end of the level.
+This code creates a side-scrolling platformer game with a character that can move left/right, jump, collect items, avoid enemies, and reach a goal (flagpole).
+The game keeps track of the score, lives, and provides sound effects

 ## How to Play